migerick/adonis/README.md

 - Run the container

-Each microservice has its own docker-compose.yml file, you must run the following command in each microservice:
+In clients microservice, you must create the database and run the migrations and seeds.

 ``Docker: Init database for then run migrations.``

 ```bash

 docker-compose up
 ```